Team-Goraebab/Goraebab/README.md

 [Contributors](#contributors)

+&nbsp;

 # Introduce

 ## Problem
 With the advancement of AI, the barriers to software development have significantly lowered.
 As a result, beginner developers can save considerable time in the implementation phase, and most projects now reach the deployment stage.
 In the deployment process, Docker has become an almost essential tool.
 However, for novice developers, managing containers, networks, and volumes through the Docker CLI can be quite challenging.
 In a survey conducted among developers, ??% of respondents expressed difficulties and frustrations related to the complexity of managing containers, networks, and volumes.

 [차트 이미지]

 ## Solution

 Goraebab addresses this issue by enabling users to design Docker configurations visually in a GUI environment.
 Instead of manually managing containers, networks, and volumes through the CLI, developers can create, modify, and deploy entire Docker architectures through an intuitive, drag-and-drop interface.
 In addition, Goraebab provides educational tips and explanations about Docker, allowing beginners to learn while they develop.
 This approach simplifies complex configurations, reduces errors, speeds up the deployment process, and helps novice developers gain confidence with Docker concepts.

+&nbsp;

 # Architecture